Site icon Vern Bender

 • THE TRINITY.

-• The Council of Nicaea dealt primarily with the issue of the deity of Christ.
-The term “Trinity” was already in use, with the earliest existing reference being by Theophilus of Antioch (AD 115–181), referring to Theos, the Logos, and Sophia[91] (Father, Son, and Holy Spirit as several Church fathers referred to the Holy Spirit), though many scholars believe that the way the term was used indicates that it was known previously to his readers.
+• The Council of Nicaea dealt primarily with the deity of Christ.
+The term “Trinity” was already in use, with the earliest existing reference being by Theophilus of Antioch (AD 115–181), referring to Theos, the Logos, and Sophia[91] (Father, Son, and Holy Spirit as several Church fathers referred to the Holy Spirit).
+However, many scholars believe that the way the term was used indicates that it was known previously to his readers.
 Also, over a century before, the term “Trinity” (Τριάς in Greek; Trinitas in Latin) was used in the writings of Origen and Tertullian, and a general notion of a “divine three,” in some sense, was expressed in the 2nd-century writings of PolycarpIgnatius, and Justin Martyr.
-In Nicaea, questions regarding the Holy Spirit were mainly left unaddressed until the relationship between the Father and the Son was settled around 362.[92]
-The doctrine in a more full-fledged form was not formulated until the Council of Constantinople in 381[93], and a final form was formulated primarily by Gregory of Nyssa.[94]
+In Nicaea, questions regarding the Holy Spirit were mainly left unaddressed until the relationship between the Father and the Son was settled around 362.
+[92]The doctrine in a more full-fledged form was not formulated until the Council of Constantinople in 381 [93], and a final form was formulated primarily by Gregory of Nyssa.[94]

 • Constantine

-• Resolution of the Melitian schism
+• Resolution of the mountain schism

 • If a non-Melitian bishop or ecclesiastic dies, the vacant seat might be given to a Melitian, provided he was worthy and Alexander ratified the popular election.
-Melitius’ episcopal rights and prerogatives were taken from him.
+Miletus’ Episcopal rights and prerogatives were taken from him.
 These mild measures, however, were in vain; the Melitians joined the Arians and caused more debate than ever among Athanasius’s worst enemies.
 The Melitians ultimately died out around the middle of the 5th century.

 1. prohibition of self-castration for clergy